alfredonovanski/capturetheflag-writeup/README.md

 # Capture The Flag
-some ctf writeups from my team
+some ctf writeups from my team. i do most of forensic and osint.